keystonejs/keystone/examples/nextjs-keystone/README.md

 ## Notes

 - This example is setup with seed data.
 Demo user email is `bruce@email.com`, password is `passw0rd`.
-- `yarn next:dev` is all you need to develop your Next.js app.
+- `pnpm next:dev` is all you need to develop your Next.js app.
 You don't need to start the keystone server since `getContext` will work without starting the Keystone server.
 - However when you make changes to your keystone lists, the schema files need to be regenerated.
-So you'll either have to run `yarn keystone:dev` or `yarn keystone:build` just once after making changes to your lists.
-Alternatively you can open two terminal tabs and run both `yarn keystone:dev` and `yarn next:dev` concurrently during development.
+So you'll either have to run `pnpm keystone:dev` or `pnpm keystone:build` just once after making changes to your lists.
+Alternatively you can open two terminal tabs and run both `pnpm keystone:dev` and `pnpm next:dev` concurrently during development.
-- When you deploy your Next.js app, remember to run `yarn keystone:build` once to make sure you have the latest schema files built for `getContext` API.
+- When you deploy your Next.js app, remember to run `pnpm keystone:build` once to make sure you have the latest schema files built for `getContext` API.

 ## FAQ

 ### 1. Why won't Admin UI work?

 Admin UI needs the Keystone server to run.
 Your Next.js app runs on a Next.js server.
 Keystone's Admin UI runs on Keystone server.
 You can't have two servers running in a Next.js production environment.
 Since we are not starting the Keystone server in production builds, we won't have access to Keystone's Admin UI.
-You can access it in local (use the command `yarn keystone:dev`) because you can easily start two servers in your local but once you deploy your Next.js app you won't have access to the Admin UI.
+You can access it in local (use the command `pnpm keystone:dev`) because you can easily start two servers in your local but once you deploy your Next.js app you won't have access to the Admin UI.

 ### 2. What should I do to both use Keystone in my Next.js app and have a fully functioning Admin UI?